 There’s a huge difference between social media monitoring and social listening, despite everyone and their mother using these two popular terms interchangeably.
 Both these terms apply to the act of interacting with publicly available social media posts for your company's benefit.
 However, the similarities end there.

-If we dig deeper, the difference between social media monitoring and social listening is extremely visible.
+If we dig deeper into the issues of listening vs monitoring, the difference between these two is extremely visible.
 It's seen in the goals you set, the approach you choose, scale, tools you use, and complexity.
 Here's a convenient table of all the differences: